jschnab/pyms-plot/docs/_build/html/_sources/index.rst.txt

 Welcome to PyMS's documentation!
 =================================

 Python for Mycorrhizal Symbiosis analysis (PyMS) is a graphical user interface-based programme to visualize quantitative analysis of mycorrhizal fungi colonization of plant roots and perform statistical analysis of the data.
-It was developed to help researcher who are not familiar with command line-based softwares, or who want to increase their productivity during data analysis.
+It was developed to help researchers who are not familiar with command line-based softwares, or who want to increase their productivity during data analysis.

 Documentation
 =============